thape-cn/pp/README.md

 hmr: true
 ```

-### Why should always include "stimulus"
+### Why should always include "stimulus"?

-Because using webpack 5, the loading sequence do matter.
+With webpack 5, the loading sequence is important.

 ### How to debug in VSCode?

 Install `Ruby LSP` by Shopify and `VSCode rdbg Ruby Debugger` by KoichiSasada.

-Make sure debug only having one version install as default gems, otherwise uninstall first:
+Ensure that only one version of the debug gem is installed as a default gem.
+If not, uninstall it first:

 ```bash
 gem uninstall -i /opt/homebrew/Cellar/ruby/3.2.2/lib/ruby/gems/3.2.0 debug